gregecmaregec/gregecmaregec.github.io/_pages/code_showoff.md

      welcome
      "
      yourprogram # this is the program that you want to execute
-     # it will basically run it in the terminal
+     # it will basically run as if typing yourprogram into the terminal

      exit #drops the connection after the program is quit fi